madpiano/2019-432/quizzes/quiz1_materials/comments.md

 The intercept is an input to the model, but not a predictor, so it chews up a degree of freedom, but would not count in your total here.

+## Question 14

+We established an A-F grading system to describe discrimination in class.
+Consider an A or B grade to be "effective" discrimination for purposes of this question.
+Consider a C or lower to be ineffective (or poor) discrimination.

 ## Question 18

 An odds ratio is, of course, an example of a point estimate.
 Can you interpret a CI for that point estimate (by describing the meaning of the lower bound and upper bound for the odds ratio in the context of the situation it describes) without also interpreting the point estimate directly?
 Sure.